 Online training courses for COSHH, Asbestos Awareness, First Aid and Electrical Safety are all available here at affordable rates and without any interference to working hours.

-If you need support conducting or writing up your risk assessment, advice on reducing accidents in the workplace or a review of your health and safety policy, then call us now on 0845 2626 260 to book a free consultation.
+If you need support conducting or writing up your risk assessment, advice on reducing accidents in the workplace, a review of your health and safety policy, or any other type of health and safety support, then call us now on 0845 2626 260 to book a free consultation.